pufferpanel/documentation/source/faq.rst

 Update the port in ``web.host`` in the panels config (``/etc/pufferpanel/config.json``).

-  N.B.
-The _only_ reason to ever do this, is for handling port conflicts.
+  Note: The _only_ reason to ever do this, is for handling port conflicts.
 When you want to have your game panel exposed over the internet, you should **always** `use a reverse proxy to setup TLS </en/latest/guides/ssl-setup-nginx.html>`_, to ensure your server remains secure.